jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 * Verify in Microsoft Entra (Azure) - Apps (the place where you registred the application) whether the 3 APIs mentioned above, are configured for this application.
 * Verify if the mailbox user (linked to the OAuth client) needs proper permissions on the mailbox.
+* Verify if the mailbox folder name is fully correct.
+It may appear with a different/localized name in Microsoft Outlook.

 ### Office 365 with shared mailbox